 WORKERS, UAW LOCAL 2320, AFL-CIO

-G. Per Diem - NOLSW shall pay officers and staff a per diem meals allowance for days spent traveling on union business, provided that at least one (1) overnight stay is required.
+G. Per Diem - NOLSW shall pay officers and staff a per diem meals allowance for days spent traveling on union business, provided that at least one (1) overnight stay is required or travel in excess of 100 miles each way for a travel day per diem.

-The amount of such per diem shall be fifty-five dollars ($55.00) per day requiring an overnight stay, but in any event not more than 100% of the amount set forth in IRS Publication 1542 for the Meals and Incidental Expenses (M&IE) rate for that particular city.
+The amount of such per diem is currently fifty-five dollars ($55.00) per day requiring an overnight stay, but in any event not more than 100% of the amount set forth in IRS Publication 1542 for the Meals and Incidental Expenses (M&IE) rate for that particular city.

 Per diem for the first travel day related to such union business shall be the amount of fifty-five ($55.00), but in any event not more than 100% of the amount set forth in IRS Publication 1542 for the Meals and Incidental Expenses (M&IE) rate for that particular city.
-The per diem for the last travel day returning home from such union business shall be in the amount of twenty dollars ($25.00).
+The per diem for the last travel day returning home from such union business shall be in the amount of twenty dollars ($25.00) if travelling over 100 miles.

 The per diem amount shall be reduced on any day where meals are provided, including meals provided at the NJC or as part of any conference or meeting.
 The amounts deducted shall be $12 for breakfast, $14 for lunch and $29 for dinner.

+Without an overnight stay, a travel day per diem may be paid for travel in excess of 100 miles each way at the travel day rate, currently twenty-five ($25.00).

+Any per diem amount in this Article may be increased by the NEB consistent with changes in the UAW Per Diem Policy retroactive to the date of the change.

 NOLSW Officers, other than paid Officers or Members receiving Lost Time compensation under Article X, below, shall also be entitled to receive the foregoing per diem meals allowance for days spent traveling on other NOLSW business, provided that the travel is authorized in advance by the Financial Secretary-Treasurer.